 He's Good, Y'all

 Last year, I was at the end of myself.
 I'd felt God calling, and I sensed He was trying to break through to me.
 I knew He was telling me this season of my life was going to change.
-I thought it just had something to do with my job.

 So, I began praying and reading the Bible every day and seeking Him.
 I resolved and committed to Him in prayer that I was going to completely trust His promises and who He says He is in His Word, even when (and especially when) my feelings didn't align.
 I decided to stop filtering His Word through the broken lens of my own preferences, presuppositions, and past.
 And He started speaking to me more.